Kirthar Mountains: Geology

 The Kirthars consist of a series of parallel rock hill ridges oriented mostly north–south, with piedmont and piedmont-alluvial plains located between ridges, with dry riverbeds.
 The ridges rise rapidly over short distances between valleys and ridges.
 From the Arabian Sea coast, they rise to nearly 8300 ft in the north.
+They are anticlinal with the northern and western sides generally steeper than the southern and eastern sides.

 The Kirthars are part of the Kirthar-Sulaiman geologic province, which stretches from the Arabian Sea coast north to northwestern Pakistan along the western boundary of the Indus Valley.
 The upper portions of the mountains are largely limestone, while the middle and southern portions of the mountain are shale which date to the middle Eocene era.

 Settlement

 Within the Kirthar Mountains are 21 prehistoric sites.
 The 16th-18th century Taung Tombs are also located in the range.
-There are 71 tombs which situated in the area of the Chhuttas tribe.
-The inhabitants of the Kirthar Mountains are chiefly Chhutto people of Bhootani tribe, and various Sindhi and Balochi tribes who subsist by flock grazing.
-Major Baloch tribes living in the Kirthars are Chhutta, Burfat, Gabol, Marri, Bozdar, Lund, Nohani, Bugti, Chandio, and Lashari.
+There are 71 tombs situated in the areas inhabited by the Chhutta tribe.
+The chief inhabitants are the Chhutto people of the Samma tribe, alongside various Sindhi and Balochi tribes who subsist by flock grazing.
+Major tribes living in the Kirthar are Chhutta, Burfat, Gabol, Marri, Bozdar, Lund, Nohani, Bugti, Chandio, and Lashari.